ganesh2shiv/yt-channel-list-android/README.md

 Youtube Channel List
 ====================

-Android sample project that fetch (liked) videos from your youtube channel.
+Android sample project that fetch (liked) videos from your youtube channel or any playlist.

 Features
 --------

 * Use Youtube Data v3 API
+* Endless scroll RecyclerView with ProgressBar
 * Youtube OAuth Integration with auto renewal token
-* Endless scroll RecyclerView with ProgressBar
+* Fetch liked/watched videos from your youtube channel
 * Handle configuration changes (orientation)
 * Support landscape and portrait mode
-* Fetch liked/watched videos from Channel/User
+* Fetch videos from any playlist

 Screenshots
 -----------